ConEmu/ConEmu.github.io/en/CygwinMsysConnector.md

   --shlvl          forces `set SHLVL=1` to avoid terminal reset on exit --verbose        additional information during startup --version        print version of this tool
+  --wsl            run wslbridge to start Bash on Ubuntu on Windows 10
 ~~~